markdown-extended/manifest/mde-manifest.md

 ### D.5.
 The special case of notes {#D5}

-Footnotes in a text are a way to increase the meaning of it, the external references, some required definitions for the comprehension of that text without overcroweded it, etc.
+Footnotes in a text are a way to increase its meaning, external references, some required definitions for the global comprehension, without overcrowding it.
 They are often used in books and official contents.

-Let's try to explain footnotes usage and differences between:
+We can distinguish three types of footnotes in a content, depending on their intention:

--   **a simple footnote**, a short additional content that would have no place in the content,
+-   **a simple footnote** is a short additional content that would have no place in the content,
--   **a glossary note**, an explanation about a technical term for example,
+-   **a glossary note** is an explanation about a technical term or a glossary entry,
--   **a bibliographic note**, which refer to another book or work, hardly referenced to let the lector find its original source.
+-   **a bibliographic note**, which refers to another book or work, is a hard reference to let the reader find the original source.

 #### D.5.a.
 Footnotes {#D5a}

-As said above, footnotes are just snippets of additional information that seems not necessary in the content.
-For example, if we talk about *Linux* in a text about a specific computer, it may not makes sense to cite *Linus Trovalds* in the content.
-But we do want Linus'name to be present in our work, so we add a little note attached to the term "Linux", which can be:

-    This computer is compatible with the operating system Linux[^xxx].

-    [^xxx]: An open source operating system created by Linus Trovalds.
+To create a *footnote* reference, just write its ID like `[^ID]` (a circumflex before the ID string, between brackets) in the content, then write the footnote content as a *reference*:

+    Paragraph with a footnote[^myid].

+    ...

+    [^myid]: Content of the footnote.

+A footnote can also be written inline like:

+    Paragraph with a footnote[^Content of the footnote.].

 #### D.5.b.
 Glossary notes {#D5b}

 A glossary note is most like a definition.
-It is attached to a specific term and try to give one or more explanations of it.
-Glossary notes have to be considered as *definitions list* in HTML, except that they will all be placed like footnotes at the end of the content.
+It is attached to a specific term and tries to give one or more explanation(s) of it.
+Glossary notes have to be considered as *definitions list*, except that they will all be placed like footnotes (at the end of the content for instance).

-For example, if we want to define the term "Linux" as a glossary entry, we will add a marker attached to all occurences of the term, which will reach the footnote definition:

-    This computer is compatible with the operating system Linux[^xxx].
+A *glossary footnote* is written like a classic *footnote* but the first line of the note content contains concerned term, preceded by the string `glossary: `:

+    Paragraph with a glossary note[^myid].

+    ...

-    [^xxx]: glossary: Linux
+    [^myid]: glossary: Term
-    recursive acronym for "Linux Is Not UniX"
+    Actual content of the glossary footnote.

-The point here is that the content always starts with `glossary:`.
-Then we write the term to be defined, followed by an optional *short key* which will be used to later the sorting order of the glossary.
-Then the definition is on a new line.
+On the first line of the note, the term defined can optionally be followed by a *short key* which will be used to build the sorting order of the glossary.

 #### D.5.c.
 Citation notes {#D5c}

-A bilbliographic note is a fully referenced external work.
+A bibliographic note is a fully referenced external work.
 This kind of notes is often used in academic or scientific work.
-The point is that we have to follow some *academic rules* for bibliographic notes, such as naming the authors, writing the title of the work in italic, exactly as it has been published, and cite enough informations (*such as the edition*) to let the lector find this work easily.
+The point is that we have to follow some *academic rules* for bibliographic notes, basically to cite enough information to let the reader find this work easily.

-For example, if we talk about the creation of Linux and want to add a reference to the very first work of it, we would attach a note after the expression "creation of Linux" which could be:

-    This computer is compatible with the operating system Linux[p.
+A *citation note* is written like a classic footnote but:

+-   the ID of the note is constructed in two parts like `[p.
+XX][#Doe:1991]`:
+    -   the page number between brackets
+    -   the reference ID, preceded by a sharp
+-   the note content follows the same rules as for classic footnotes, but the circumflex is replaced by a sharp.

+    Paragraph with a citation note[p.
 XX][#Doe:1991].

+    ...

-    [#Doe:1991]: Linus Benedict Torvalds (October 5, 1991). *Free minix-like kernel sources for 386-AT*.
+    [#Doe:1991]: FirstName LastName (October 5, 1991). *Title of the work*. edition for instance ...
-    comp.os.minix.
 (Web link) Retrieved September 30, 2011.

-As we can see, the circumflex is replaced by a sharp `#` and the marker is two-parts handlhed.
+ADVICE - Parsers MAY have to follow some typographic *academic rules* for bibliographic notes, such as naming  the authors in bold, writing the title of the work in italic etc.

 ### D.6.
 Implementors specifics {#D6}